Perhaps one

 There are

-common treatments and medications that all Thoroughbred racehorses receive
+common treatments and medications that all Thoroughbred racehorses

 during the course of their racing tenure.
+They

-They have scientific and generally accepted nicknames.
-The charges for the services rendered can
+have scientific and generally accepted nicknames.
+The

 vary by the vet, and the only standard is what the market will bear.
 As such, it is important to talk to your farm

-manager and trainers about vet routines so, in the very least, you will better
+manager and trainers about vet routines so, in the very least, you will

 understand your horse’s health.